some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

-Reordering between of segments that are of different original messages but using the same buffer (e.g. only the Session-ID and payload are different) is currently not allowed, since this could lead to reordering of original messages and breaking "last is best" semantics.
+Reordering of segments belonging to different original messages but using the same buffer (e.g. only the Session ID and payload are different) is currently not allowed, since this could lead to reordering of original messages and breaking "last is best" semantics.

-Note: This prohibits that equal events (same Message-ID, IP-Addresses, ports numbers, transport protocol) arrive in the wrong order, when some of their segments get reordered.
+Note: This prohibits that equal events (same Message-ID, IP-Addresses, ports numbers, and transport protocol) arrive in the wrong order.

 .. feat_req:: 🎯
-    :id: feat_req_someip_803
+    :id: feat_req_someiptp_803
     :reqtype: Requirement
     :security: NO
     :safety: QM